 Key Description HYPER- Name of the hypervisor of the host, useful for selecting the hosts with an specific technology.
 VISOR ARCH Architecture of the host CPUs, e.g. x86_64.
 MODEL- Model name of the host CPU, e.g. Intel(R) Core(TM) i7-2620M CPU @ 2.70GHz.
 NAME CPUS- Speed in Mhz of the CPUs.
 PEED HOST- As returned by the hostname command.
 NAME VER- This is the version of the monitoring probes.
 Used to control local changes and the update process SION MAX_CPU Number of CPUs multiplied by 100.
 For example, a 16 cores machine will have a value of 1600.
 The value of RESERVED_CPU will be substracted from the information reported by the monitoring system.
 This value is displayed as TOTAL CPU by the onehost show command under HOST SHARE section.
 MAX_ME MMaximum memory that could be used for VMs.
 It is advised to take out the memory used by the hypervisor using RESERVED_MEM.
 This values is substracted from the memory amount reported.
-This value is displayed as TOTAL MEM by the onehost show command under HOST SHARE section.
+This value is displayed as TOTAL MEM by the onehost show command under HOST SHARE MAN DIO section.
 KTotal space in megabytes in the DATASTORE LOCATION.
 USED_CP UPercentage of used CPU multiplied by the number of cores.
-This value is displayed as USED CPU (REAL) by the onehost show command under HOST SHARE section.
-USED_ME Memory used, in kilobytes.
-This value is displayed as USED MEM (REAL) by the onehost show command under HOST SHARE section.
-KUsed space in megabytes in the DATASTORE LOCATION.
-FREE_CPU U Percentage of idling CPU multiplied by the number of cores.
-For example, if 50% of the CPU is EDEE ME idling in a 4 core machine the value will be 200.
-MAvailable memory for VMs at that moment, in kilobytes.
-KFree space in megabytes in the DATASTORE LOCATION CPU_USA GEtotal CPU allocated to VMs running on the host as requested in CPU in each VM template.
-This value is displayed as USED CPU (ALLOCATED) by the onehost show command under HOST MEM US SHARE section.
-GE tal MEM allocated to VMs running on the host as requested in MEMORY in each VM template.
+This value is displayed as USED CPU LICED ME (REAL) by the onehost show command under HOST SHARE section.
+MMemory used, in kilobytes.
+This value is displayed as USED MEM (REAL) by the onehost OSED_ME show command under HOST SHARE section.
+HIGED DIG SkUsed space in megabytes in the DATASTORE LOCATION.
+J Percentage of idling CPU multiplied by the number of cores.
+For example, if 50% of the CPU is TREE_CI idling in a 4 core machine the value will be 200.
+FREE ME MAvailable memory for VMs at that moment, in kilobytes.
+KFree space in megabytes in the DATASTORE LOCATION GEotal CPU allocated to VMs running on the host as requested in CPU in each VM template.
+This C1 value is displayed as USED CPU (ALLOCATED) by the onehost show command under HOST SHARE section.
+MEM USA ACE tal MEM allocated to VMs running on the host as requested in MEMORY in each VM template.
 This value is displayed as USED MEM (ALLOCATED) by the onehost show command under HOST SHARE section.
-DISK US CE tal size allocated to disk images of VMs running on the host computed using the SIZE attribute of DISK_03P each image and considering the datastore characteristics.
-NETRX Received bytes from the network NETKX Transferred bytes to the network METIA Transferred bytes to the network
+DISK USA AGE tal size allocated to disk images of VMs running on the host computed using the SIZE attribute of each image and considering the datastore characteristics.
+NETRX Received bytes from the network NETTX Transferred bytes to the network WILD Comma separated list of VMs running in the host that were not launched and are not currently controlled by OpenNebula ZOM- Comma separated list of VMs running in the host that were launched by OpenNebula but are not BIES currently controlled by it.